wonkyum-kim/Operating_System_Concepts/chapter 5/exercises_and_problems.md

 Inter-core communication may be required to manage access to the run queue, which can incur additional overhead.
 ```

+# 5.15

+a. α = 0 and τ0 = 100 milliseconds

+If α = 0, then τn+1 = τn, and recent history has no effect (current conditions are assumed to be transient).

+b. α = 0.99 and τ0 = 10 milliseconds

+If α = 1, then τn+1 = tn, and only the most recent CPU burst matters (history is assumed to be old and irrelevant).

 # 5.37

 1. Improved power efficiency: By using low-power cores for less demanding tasks, a mobile system can save power and extend battery life.
 High-performance cores can be used for more demanding tasks, but they can be turned off when not needed, reducing power consumption.